tjungbauer/openshift-clusterconfig-gitops/clusters/management-cluster/setup-acs/README.md

 This "wrapper" Helm Chart is used to deploy Advanced Cluster Security (ACS) using a GitOps approach.
 It calls the Chart [rhacs-setup](https://artifacthub.io/packages/helm/openshift-bootstraps/rhacs-setup) which mainly takes care to

-- Deploy the Operator and verify if the Operators installation was successful
+- Deploy the Operator and verify if the Operator installation was successful
 - Deploy Central if required
 - Deploy Secured Cluster
 - Add a console link in the action menu of OpenShift